Memorandum of Understanding

 A nonprofit organization and a government agency are establishing an inter-agency cooperation framework that defines shared objectives, resource contributions, and coordination procedures for a joint program.

 Two businesses are planning a joint venture and need to memorialize the key terms, including each party's contributions, profit sharing, and governance structure, before their attorneys draft the joint venture agreement.
+Our contract drafting legal service can prepare the definitive agreement once MOU terms are finalized.

 A university is entering a research collaboration with a private company and needs to formalize the scope of cooperation, intellectual property arrangements, and funding commitments before work begins.